 In colder climates, a berm can be used to create a slightly warmer growing area.
 The amount of warmth absorbed from the sun is affected by the angle of the exposed area.
 The southern face of a berm will absorb more heat on the angled surface, allowing for slightly earlier blooming of spring bulbs.
 Creating a protected area with a crescent-shaped berm can allow you to grow shrubs or perennials typically not possible in your hardiness zone.

-A berm does not have to a huge earthwork.
-It can be as simple as a 3- to 4-inch elevation rise from surrounding areas.
+A berm does not have to be a huge earthwork — it can be as simple as a 3- to 4-inch elevation rise from surrounding areas.
 Don't just throw up a single ovoid berm.
 Think in terms of sinuous shapes, crescent shapes, or perhaps repeating or staggered small berms.
-You can use a berm to outline an area to set it apart.
 Curved, asymmetrical shapes are typically more appealing than square shapes, and placing the high point of the berm slightly off-center makes it look more natural.
 Plant berms with vegetation that progresses from shorter to taller as you move up the slope of the berm.
 This helps guide the eye upward.

 Shrub Island Design

 Consider which shrubs you want to plant on your berm before building the berm.
 If the shrub island is strictly for visual interest, you can go for a mono look — all the same color or all the same shape — or you can go for a mixed look.
 The mono look or mass planting can provide a more modern aesthetic that is suitable for a less natural-looking berm.